Mount Mabu: Habitations

 There are communities living around Mount Mabu, the closest being Nangaze, Nvava, and Limbue.
 The mountain plays a crucial role in the lives of the communities, and in the cosmology of the Nangaze leader, Mount Mabu belongs to a kinship network in which Mabu is the oldest brother, Mount Muriba is the youngest brother and River Mugue is the middle sister.
 Local narratives state that the first leaders of the Nvava or the Nangaze community after they died their spirits flew to the mountain.
-This is the reason why each one of these communities claim legitimate belonging to Mount Mabu.
-The communities resort to the mountain for protection, animal protein, smallholding, foraging, and traditional ceremonies – mucutu in the present.
-These activities have generated a wealth of local knowledge about the Mountain that is yet to be explored in association with the growing interest on Mabu.
-In their cosmology Mount Mabu is a moral subject that needs to be respected.

 Currently, there are two Mozambican NGOs working with the communities to turn Mount Mabu into a conservation area, namely, Justica Ambiental and RADEZA.
 These NGOs created associations to protect Mount Mabu in different communities.
 JA created associations in Nangaze, Nvava, Namadoe and Limbue.
-RADEZA created committees of natural resources management in the four communities mentioned and six more.
+RADEZA created committees for natural resources management in the four communities mentioned and six more.
 RADEZA in association with ITC (Iniciativa de Terras Privadas) persuaded the government to provide community land titles – DUAT.
 Until, the present there is no formal conservation of Mabu.
 However, the associations "control" access to the mountain and forest.

 Species

-Among 126 species of birds identified, there are seven new populations of globally threatened species of birds in the forest, including the Thyolo alethe, whose other populations are all threatened by logging and deforestation.
-Others include Swynnerton's robin and Namuli apalis.
+Among 126 species of birds identified in the forest; there were seven newly discovered populations of globally threatened species of birds, including the Thyolo alethe (Alethe choloensis), whose other populations are all threatened by logging and deforestation.
+Others include Swynnerton's robin (Swynnertonia swynnertoni) and the Namuli apalis (Apalis lynesi).

 Several new species have been discovered in the Mount Mabu forest.
-The isolation of the rain forest, surrounded by savannah, makes it likely that it is host to many previously undiscovered species.
+The high isolation of the area, surrounded by savanna, makes it likely that it is host to many more previously unknown species.
 Named species so far include: